-I wanted to put together a post with the best horse joint supplement reviews so that you would be able to buy your supplements in a more informed way so your horse can look and feel like Spirit here for as long as possible!
+I wanted to put together a post with the best horse joint supplement reviews.
+I hope that this will help you to be able to buy your supplements in a more informed way.

 So I figured I would recommend and review some of the ones I like best on the market based on your specific horse needs.

-I don’t just go through every possible type of compound and give you a brand to buy because let’s be honest – you don’t need most of what’s out there and there’s plenty of sites that can do that for you if you like.
+I don’t just go through every possible type of compound and give you a brand to buy because let’s be honest – you don’t need most of what’s out there.
+There’s plenty of sites that can do that for you if you like.
 Instead, I’ve tried to breakdown your specific situation and present you with several options that I think would be best for you and why.

 Supplement companies can be super annoying